DavidMunozMartinez/mmorpg-client/README.md

 ```

 ### Handlers
-Should contain logic around a specific topic that could or could not manipulate different instances of classes
+Should contain logic around a specific topic that does not require any type of state

 ```file-name.handler.ts```